 “Ok Eli that’s simple enough, we all know this.”

-Well yup, but the confusion happens when we start to talk about studio as a pedagogy, as a method for teaching.
+Well yup, but the confusion happens when we start to talk about studio as pedagogy, as a method for teaching.
 That’s usually where the coffee conversation starts to dry up.

 But why a pedagogy?

 A signature pedagogy is “the classroom moments reflecting the discipline’s way of thinking, knowing, doing and feeling” (Motley et al., 2016:224).
-For art teaching, studio is the signature pedagogy in use.
-They are epistemological and ontological but for art practitioners they are also axiological.
+For art & design teaching, studio is the signature pedagogy in use.
+They are epistemological and ontological but for art practitioners, they are also axiological.
 Artists, as we heard about in the atelier model, haven’t just learned about a subject, they live the life of that subject matter.
 The philosophy of what it is to be an artist is embedded into teaching.
 Artists value collaborative and cooperative ways of working.
 They learn from each other.
-This is an integral part of teaching in art and design, the teaching of tacit and explicit knowledge through modeling practice.
+This is an integral part of teaching in art and design, the teaching of tacit and explicit knowledge through modelling practice.
 The tutor doesn’t just embody the practice in a physical sense, but the insider language and culture used and developed amongst practitioners.
 If you like, we could use the simple terminology of preparing the student for actual life as an artist as opposed to teaching them about it.

 Expression is never solely of one art alone.
 That is, when we practice an art, such as glassblowing, we express more than the practice of glassblowing itself: we express an entire history of learned corporeal knowledges.
 (O’Connor, 2007: 113).

-I suppose this is a good point to mention that although we are talking in general terms about studio teaching, it’s good to remember that throughout the entirety of art and design, there are also discipline specific practices.
+I suppose this is a good point to mention that although we are talking in general terms about studio teaching, it’s good to remember that throughout the entirety of art and design, there are also discipline-specific practices.

 Setting wicked problems

-So just a quick hurl around the concept of studio, it is such an amazingly interesting and intricate concept that I could easily write all day but maybe for the purpose of a wee blog post this is enough.
+So just a quick hurl around the concept of studio, it is such an amazingly interesting and intricate concept that I could easily write all day but maybe for the purpose of a wee blog post, this is enough.
 Feel free to come grab a coffee with me and chat more though.

-O’Connor E (2007) The centripetal force of expression: Drawing embodied histories intoglassblowing.
+O’Connor E, (2007) The centripetal force of expression: Drawing embodied histories into glassblowing.
 Qualitative Sociology Review 3(3): 113–134.

-Motley P, Chick NL and Hipchen E (2016) A conversation about critique as a signature pedagogy in the Arts and Humanities.
+Motley P, Chick NL and Hipchen E, (2016) A conversation about critique as a signature pedagogy in the Arts and Humanities.
 Arts and Humanities in Higher Education 16(3): 223–228.